 While a common law across the United States, Virginia penalizes reckless driving more harshly than most states.
 In Virginia, reckless driving is considered a criminal offense rather than a traffic violation and counts as a class 1 misdemeanor.

 In Richmond, reckless driving is a serious charge with substantial consequences.
 That’s why it’s important to defend yourself from these charges with an experienced defense attorney.

 The defense attorneys at Cravens and Noll have handled literally thousands of reckless driving matters and will work with your unique situation to protect your freedom, your criminal record, and your privilege to drive.

-As a major population center, the Richmond area is crossed with several well-traveled roads, including:
+As a major population center, the Richmond area is the intersection with several of America’s busiest highways:

-- I-95, which is the major north-south highway
+- I-95: the major north-south highway on the East Coast

 Both local commuters and out-of-state drivers use these highways on a regular basis.